 When the Group loses control of a subsidiary, a gain or loss is recognized in profit or loss and is calculated as the difference between (i) the aggregate of the fair value of the consideration received and the fair value of any retained interest and (ii) the previous carrying amount of the assets (including goodwill), and liabilities of the subsidiary and any non-controlling interests.
-All amounts previously recognized in other comprehensive income in relation to that subsidiary are accounted for as if the Group had directly disposed of the related assets or liabilities of the subsidiary (i.e. reclassified to profit or loss or transferred to another category of equity as specified/permitted by applicable IFRSs).
+All amounts previously recognized in other comprehensive income in relation to that subsidiary are accounted for as if the Group had directly disposed of the related assets or liabilities of the subsidiary (i.e., reclassified to profit or loss or transferred to another category of equity as specified/permitted by applicable IFRSs).
 The fair value of any investment retained in the former subsidiary at the date when control is lost is regarded as the fair value on initial recognition for subsequent accounting under IFRS 9, when applicable, the cost on initial recognition of an investment in an associate or a joint venture.

+Main activity Functional currency

+Trading of raw materials Mexican pesos

+Professional services Mexican pesos

+Professional services Mexican pesos

+Trading of raw materials Guatemalan quetzals

+Trading of raw materials Brazilian reals

+Trading of paper Mexican pesos

+Trading of raw materials US Dollars

+Trading of raw materials Costa Rican colon

+Professional services Mexican pesos

-Subsidiary Main activity Functional currency Pochteca Materias Primas, S. A. de C. V. Trading of raw materials Mexican pesos Demser, S. A. de C. V. Professional services Mexican pesos Servicios Administrativos Argostal, r S. A. de C. V. Professional services Mexican pesos Pochteca de Guatemala, S. A. Trading of raw materials Guatemalan quetzals Pochteca Do Brasil Participações Ltd. Trading of raw materials Brazilian reals Pochteca Papel, S. A. de C. V. Trading of paper Mexican pesos Pochteca de El Salvador, S. A. Trading of raw materials US Dollars Pochteca de Costa Rica, S. A. Trading of raw materials Costa Rican colon Pochteca Servicios Administrativos, S. A. de C. V. Professional services Mexican pesos Pochteca Servicios Corporativos, • S.A. de C.V.
-Professional services Mexican pesos Asesoría en Lubricantes Pochteca, • S. A de C. V. Professional services Mexican pesos Asesoría en Servicios Pochteca, • S. A de C. V. Professional services Mexican pesos Plásticos Argostal, S. A. de C. V. Without operations Mexican pesos Químicos Argostal, S. A. de C. V. Without operations Mexican pesos Coremal, S. A. (Coremal) Trading of raw materials Brazilian reals Transportation of Mecotrans Tansportes e Logistica Ltda. chemical products Brazilian reals Coremal Química Ltda.
+Trading of raw materials Professional services Professional services Trading of raw materials Trading of raw materials Trading of paper Trading of raw materials Trading of raw materials

+Subsidiary Main activity Functional currency Pochteca Servicios Corporativos, S.A. de C.V.
+Professional services Mexican pesos Asesoría en Lubricantes Pochteca, - S. A de C. V. Professional services Mexican pesos Asesoría en Servicios Pochteca, S. A de C. V. Professional services Mexican pesos Plásticos Argostal, S. A. de C. V. Without operations Mexican pesos Químicos Argostal, S. A. de C. V. Without operations Mexican pesos Coremal, S. A. (Coremal) Trading of raw materials Brazilian reals Transportation of chemical Mecotrans Tansportes e Logistica Ltda. products Brazilian reals Coremal Comercio, Distribuicao, Fabricacao E Representacoes de Produtos Quimicos, Eireli.
 Trading of raw materials Brazilian reals Latam Chemicals, LLC Trading of raw materials US Dollars Conjunto LAR de México, S. A. de C. V. Trading of raw materials Mexican pesos Pochteca Chile, S. A. Trading of raw materials Mexican pesos Active Chemicals Chile, S. A. Trading of raw materials Mexican pesos Pochteca Colombia, S. A. S. Trading of raw materials Colombian pesos Doproquim Distribuidora e Importadora de Productos Químicos, LTDA.
 Trading of raw materials Brazilian reals FORBUSI Importadora e Exportadora, LTDA.
-Trading of raw materials Brazilian reals IXOM Perú, S. A. Trading of raw materials Peruvian Soles IXOM Argentina, S. A. Trading of raw materials Mexican pesos
+Trading of raw materials Brazilian reals Pochteca Perú, S. A. Trading of raw materials Peruvian Soles Pochteca Argentina, S. A. Trading of raw materials Mexican pesos Pochteca Ecuador, S.A.S.
+Trading of raw materials US Dollars